A wonderful thing about tea is its great variety. A wide range of different colors, flavors, and aromas; all coming from the same plant.

 Oolong tea is partially oxidized, so it falls somewhere between green and black tea.
 Because of the different degrees of oxidation, there is a great variety in Oolong teas.

-A well-known oolong is the Iron Goddess, which is made in China.
-Interestingly, oolong tea is also widely consumed in Japan, although it’s not intensively produced there.
+A well-known oolong is the Tieguanyin (sometimes called Iron Goddess), which is made in China.
+A surprising fact is that oolong tea is widely consumed in Japan, although it’s not intensively produced there.

 White tea is the least processed tea.
 The tea leaves are initially withered, so there is a small degree of oxidation in white tea.
 The oxidation is stopped by baking until dry.

-The distinctive aspect of white tea is that it’s made with new buds.
+The distinctive aspect of white tea is that it’s made with new buds that have little white hairs, hence the color .
 The most popular white tea is probably silver needle, and it’s also the most expensive.

 Yellow tea can be thought of as a green tea with an additional “yellowing” process, unique to this type of tea.